MerginMaps/docs/src/setup/working-with-organisations/index.md

 ## Inviting members

-To invite <MainPlatformName /> users to your new organisation:
+To invite <MainPlatformNameLink /> users to your new organisation:

 - From the left panel, under **Organisations** select your organisation to switch to your organisation profile
 - From the left panel, under **Settings** select **Members**